Note: Elektor Internation Media have N

-In the article I give some equivalent conceptual circuits that show the embedded positive feedback loop within a H.ec loop. (when I refer to ec I mean the topology as presented by Malcolm Hawksford in his original publication on error correction).
+In Part I of the article I give some equivalent conceptual circuits that show the embedded positive feedback loop within a H.ec loop. (when I refer to ec I mean the topology as presented by Malcolm Hawksford in his original publication on error correction).

 Negative feedback relies on excess gain in the main amplifier (forward) loop.
 By returning a part of the output signal to the input, the amplifier gain becomes much smaller, but also distortion becomes much smaller.
 Output impedance becomes much smaller, and input impedance becomes much higher.
 In other words, the amp becomes much more ideal.
 So this is a kind of trade-off: we give up most of the large (open loop) amp gain to get a much more linear and ideal result.
 Sounds pretty neat, but what about that (very) large open loop gain we need to make nfb work?
 That in itself can be a source of problems.

 Nfb is quite old, it was invented by in 1934 by Harold Black (7 years after he invented feedforward!).
 If you are interested in how this works in more detail, here's his original paper.
 My implementation is different, both for the output stage as well as for the voltage amplifier stage.
 The output stage circuit is provided courtesy of Elektor Electronics.

 Error correction is, in my view, an elegant, simultaneous application of positive and negative feedback.